pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 The advantage of enduring objects is the conceptual unity of having everything together in one place.
-However, this aligns enduring objects with the central criticism of event-sourced aggregates motivating DCB: that including all events in the consistency boundary, regardless of whether they are actually required for any particular operation, increases contention unnecessarily.
+However, this aligns enduring objects with the central criticism of event-sourced aggregates motivating DCB: that including all events in a consistency boundary, regardless of whether they are actually required for any particular operation, may increase contention unnecessarily.
 Following this comes the accumulation of all commands and queries in a single class, tending towards large units of code that are hard to understand.
 See :ref:`slices <Slice>` for an alternative higher-level abstraction.